Epic Systems: Products and market

 Epic primarily develops, manufactures, licenses, supports, and sells a proprietary electronic medical record software application, known in whole as 'Epic' or as Epic EMR.
 The company's healthcare software is centered on its Chronicles database management system.
+End users access Epic EMR through the client application Hyperspace.
 Epic's applications support functions related to healthcare, medical personnel, and insurance.
 Epic also develops MyChart, used by patients to access doctors' records, schedule appointments, review and re-fill medications, message their care team, and for billing purposes.
 It is used by 150 million patients across the US.

 Epic has several data resources and analytic tools.
 Cogito is the analytic environment consisting of the Epic data warehouse and analytic capabilities.
 The different levels of the database architecture are Chronicles, Clarity and Caboodle.
 Chronicles is Epic's real-time database; the data the user enters is immediately available in Chronicles.
 Clarity is a relational database and Caboodle is an enterprise data warehouse platform.
 These databases can be queried using a variety of tools within Cogito such as Reporting Workbench and SlicerDicer.
 In addition, Epic Systems hosts the Cosmos data warehouse, which contains de-identified data from multiple organizations, with a total of 296 million patients.